-In part one of this article we discussed worldly sorrow or the sorrow of the damned as it is sometimes called.
-In part two we look at godly sorrow or the kind of sorrow that brings repentance.
+In part one of this series we discussed worldly sorrow or the sorrowing of the damned as it is sometimes called.
+In part two we look at godly sorrow or the kind of sorrow that brings about repentance.

 When discussing and describing sorrow in the scriptures, more attention is placed on godly sorrow than on worldly sorrow.
 Worldly sorrow or the sorrowing of the damned is counterproductive, and only brings ruin in its wake.
 Godly sorrow, though difficult, is ultimately productive, because it produces humility, repentance, a change of heart, and righteous living, which brings joy.
 But isn’t sorrow, sorrow?
 How can sorrow bring such different results?

-Attitude.
-It is all in the attitude.
+It’s all in the attitude.
 We all sin.
-That is a given, but why we sin or how we choose to react when we sin, and especially when we recognize that we have sinned, is what makes all the difference.
+That is a given.
+But why we sin or how we choose to react when we sin, and especially when we recognize that we have sinned, is what makes all the difference.
 Meet Francine and Bonnie.
 Francine and Bonnie do not know each other.
 Both women are basically good people, and have led a decent life up to this point, but a parting of the ways is about to happen.